ShubhayuGhosh/Alzheimers-ML-Project/README.md

 	•	Produces a reproducible baseline classifier for 3-year conversion to AD (binary classification).
 	•	Focuses on non-leaky, clinically meaningful features so results generalize to independent cohorts (e.g., NIMHANS).
 	•	Includes failure audits, interpretability (SHAP), and a small interactive dashboard for per-patient explanation.
+(Future scope)
 	•	Contribute toward a publishable, reproducible ML workflow with real translational potential.